gem/oq-irmt-qgis/svir/help/source/12_using_r_scripts.rst

     comps <- prcomp(analyzedData, scale=TRUE)
     >comps

-This script creates automatically a graphical user interface that first lets the user select one of the available layers.
+This script creates automatically a graphical user interface that lets the user select one of the available layers.
 Once the layer is selected, the corresponding fields are listed in a multi-select widget, where a set of them can be chosen.
 As soon as the `Run` button is pressed, the algorithm collects the chosen fields and it performs